Think-Round-Inc/ThinkLife/README.md

 ## **AI Integration Possibilities**

-ThinkxLife demonstrates the potential for thoughtful AI integration across therapeutic and creative contexts.
+ThinkLife demonstrates the potential for thoughtful AI integration across therapeutic and creative contexts.
 Through this platform, we explore how artificial intelligence might support arts therapy, enhance healing room experiences, strengthen community connections, and make educational content more accessible and personalized.
 Our approach prioritizes human agency while investigating how technology can amplify the healing arts and foster deeper connections within supportive communities.

 ---